Data Protection Statement

 Every time you access this web page, data is logged; this applies as well for the retrieval of files.
 We use your IP address or set cookies to collect such data; this is done, among other things, via your browser, your computer and your visited subpages.
 We need this data to make your visit to this website as pleasant as possible.
 However, we do not carry out any personalised profiling on your usage behaviour.
 The analysis of usage behaviour always takes place anonymously.
 Basic use of the website is usually possible without cookies.
 However, we cannot exclude a limitation of the use of the website or less user-friendliness if the cookies are disabled.

 Cookies can be deleted at any time from the hard disk of your device.
 However, we cannot exclude a limitation of the use of the website or less user-friendliness if the cookies are deleted.
-Our external data-protection officer provides you with the guideline “Show, Remove and Delete Cookies – Data protection with Firefox, Safari, Chrome, Internet Explorer and Co.” which can be found on the data-protection officer's website (Note that these are external links and only available in German).
+Our external data-protection officer provides you with the guideline “Show, Remove and Delete Cookies – Data protection with Firefox, Safari, Chrome, Internet Explorer and Co.” which can be found on the data-protection officer’s website (Note that these are external links).
 If you use another browser, you can also find out about cookies on the websites of your browser manufacturer.

 If you contact us via e-mail, fax, telephone or one of the contact forms, we will use your details for the purposes of making contact with you and for providing relevant advice on how we can fulfil your request appropriately.

-3.3) Disclosure of your data, use of service prodivers
+3.3.
+Disclosure of your data, use of service providers

 We collect and use your data in compliance with the legal requirements and only for our own purposes.
 Transfer of this data to so-called third parties does not take place, unless there is a legal obligation or you have consented to the transfer.